RhoInc/open-source-handbook/README.md

 ## What is currently being done at Rho?

-More than a dozen open source projects are publicly available on [our GitHub page](https://github.com/RhoInc), and many more are under development.
+More than 40 open source projects are publicly available on [our GitHub page](https://github.com/RhoInc), and many more are under development.
 Contact [opensource@rhoworld.com](mailto:opensource@rhoworld.com) if you have questions or want to get involved.

 The rest of this document provides more details about the strategic benefits of open source projects and provides guidelines for how they should be created and maintained at Rho.